YcleptJohn/placement-report/report.md

 The testers within a pod are responsible for testing the work implemented by the engineers, they will ensure it works as expected in a variety of environments and scenarios.
-This is especially important within HX's complex systems as there are often use cases that engineers might not have considered.
-Testers also typically offer a huge wealth of knowledge about the business and the complexity of all systems combined.
+Their wealth of business knowledge and understanding of our complex systems is extremely useful, they will often test systems in situations engineers hadn't considered.

 **Agile Coach (AC)**

 The agile coach within a pod typically manages the workflow of the pod on a day-to-day basis.
-They will ensure that the agile process ([detailed in 2.3](#Agile Process)) is followed and that everyone can achieve what they've set out without issue.
+They will ensure that the agile process (detailed in 2.3) is followed and that everyone can achieve what they've set out without issue.

-The agile coach within a pod manages the workflow of a pod on a day-to-day basis.
-Ensuring that everyone in the team can work efficiently and effectively together without being affected by blockers on their work.

 **Product Owner (PO)**